 10 of 10

-In some cases, you may want to start the map series pages at a page other than the first page.
-For example, you may want the first three pages in your map book to be for a title, a table of contents, and an overview map.
-The maps (the results of the map series PDF export) actually begin on page four.
-You enter 4 in the Page Number text box on the Map Series dialog box.
-If you have a dynamic text element for page numbers in your layout, you should see Page 4 displayed for the first map page.
+In some cases, you may want to number the map series pages beginning with a number other than 1.
+For example, you may be creating a map book, and want the first three pages to be the title, the table of contents, and an overview map.
+The maps from the map series begin on page four.
+In that case, you can set Page Number to 4, and the map series will be numbered sequentially beginning with the number 4.

 Use the entire spatial reference string.